 Sport & Spine Rehab – Knee – Iliotibial Band Friction Syndrome

-The iliotibial band is a thick band of tissue that extends from the thigh down over the knee and attaches to the tibia.
-When the knee bends (flexion) and straightens (extension), the iliotibial band slides over the bony parts of the outer knee (lateral femoral epicondyle).
+The iliotibial (IT) band is a thick and expansive band of tissue that extends from the thigh down past the knee and attaches first to the femur (thigh bone) and ultimately to the tibia (shin bone).
+When the knee bends (flexion) and straightens (extension), the femur pulls on the IT band that is anchored to it causing pain.

-It is now frequently seen in cyclists, weight lifters, skiers and soccer players.
+This is a well-recognized cause of knee pain in runners, so it is commonly called “runner’s knee,” although the condition is not unique to runners.
+It is now frequently seen in cyclists, weight lifters, skiers, and soccer players.
 It has also been found that injury to the iliotibial band and related structures may be noted as lateral “hip” or lateral thigh pain, as well as lateral knee pain.